trimstray/nginx-admins-handbook/README.md

 ###### Rationale

-  > Creates variables with values depending on the client IP address.
-Use map or geo modules (one of them) to prevent users abusing your servers.
+  > Use map or geo modules (one of them) to prevent users abusing your servers.

+  > This allows to create variables with values depending on the client IP address.

 ###### Example